dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

 ## Mapping the Everyday Life of Mathematical Research

 One can always speculate, whether as an expert or an enthusiastic outsider, drawing on whatever theoretical framework seems convenient whether sociology of science, epistemology, or general intuition about how mathematicians think.
-But there is also a simpler and more reliable approach which is to ask the people who actually do the work.
+But there is also a simpler and more reliable approach which is to ask the people who actually do the work[^4].

-A brief clarification first.
-I am not interested here in the philosophical or neuroscientific accounts of mathematical cognition, the interplay between intuition and formal reasoning, or the broader reflections on “how the mind does mathematics” (cf. David Bessis [work](https://davidbessis.substack.com/)).
-The purpose is far more concrete, it is to understand the ordinary, everyday practice of professional mathematicians.

 With that goal in mind, I spent the past year speaking with thirty mathematicians, spanning all levels of seniority and a wide variety of fields.
 From PhD students to emeritus professors, from probability theory to algebraic geometry.
 I wanted to see what mathematicians actually do when they are not driking coffee and sit down to work.
 How do they choose problems?
 How do they make progress?
 What tools do they rely on?
 And what role, if any, is AI beginning to play in this workflow?

-This was not a pre-registered study, but I did design a questionnaire with standard user-discovery principles in mind, aiming to avoid leading questions and minimize bias[^4].
+This was not a pre-registered study, but I did design a questionnaire with standard user-discovery principles in mind, aiming to avoid leading questions and minimize bias[^5].

 <div style="background-color: #f8f9fa; border: 1px solid #e1e4e8; border-radius: 6px; padding: 20px; font-family: sans-serif; font-size: 0.9em; line-height: 1.6; color: #24292e;">